GAM-team/GAM/wiki/Administrators.md

 * `role <RoleItem>` - Display only administrators with this role

-By default, assignments to security groups are shown as a single item; use `recursive` to display assignments to the members of the security groups the security group membershop is recursively expanded.
+By default, assignments to security groups are shown as a single item; use `recursive` to display assignments to the members of the security groups; the security group membershop is recursively expanded.

 * `condition` - Display any conditions associated with a role assignment
 * `privileges` - Display privileges associated with each role assignment